olimorris/onedarkpro.nvim/README.md

 ## :wrench: Configuration

 ### Setup
-Add the following to your `init.lua` file to start using the theme:
+Add the following to an `init.lua` file to start using the theme:

 ```lua
 require('onedarkpro').load()
 ```

-Alternatively, if you're using Vimscript:
+Alternatively, if using Vimscript:

 ```lua
 colorscheme onedarkpro
 ```

-> **Note:** You can use `vim.o.background` to set the theme
+> **Note:** The `vim.o.background` option may be used to set the theme

 ```lua
 vim.o.background = "light" -- to load onelight